mikelove/swish-demos/differential-transcript-airway.knit.md

 For more details, consult the
 [Swish vignette](https://bioconductor.org/packages/release/bioc/vignettes/fishpond/inst/doc/fishpond.html).
-as well as the help pages for individual functions in swish, e.g. `?swish`.
-You can also post questions to the [Bioconductor support site](https://support.bioconductor.org), always making sure to post your code.
+as well as the help pages for individual functions, e.g. `?swish`.
+You can also post questions to the
+[Bioconductor support site](https://support.bioconductor.org),
+always making sure to post your code.